 When you work with ClearScale, you’re partnering with a team that has the highest level of proven expertise and skill using Amazon Web Services.
 ClearScale’s engineers, architects, and developers have achieved Amazon’s highest level of certification: the Certified Solutions Architect Professional and Certified DevOps Engineer Professional.

-Equally important, ClearScale’s team can draw upon the extensive expertise in DevOps and other areas, their many “lessons learned,” and their own skills and knowledge to develop solutions to meet your needs today and tomorrow.
+Equally important, ClearScale’s team can draw upon their extensive expertise in DevOps and other areas, their many “lessons learned,” and their own skills and knowledge to develop solutions to meet your needs today and tomorrow.